Australian archbishop steps down after cover-up conviction

 Archbishop of Adelaide Philip Wilson was convicted on Tuesday in the Newcastle Local Court, north of Sydney, of concealing the sexual abuse of two altar boys by a pedophile priest in the 1970s.

-The 67-year-old who has Alzheimer's disease was released on bail and faces a prison term of up to two years when he is sentenced next month.
+The 67-year-old Wilson, who has Alzheimer's disease, was released on bail and faces a prison term of up to two years when he is sentenced next month.

-Wilson said he was still discussing the magistrate's decision with his lawyers.
+Wilson also said he was still discussing the magistrate's decision with his lawyers.

 "While I do so, it is appropriate that, in the light of some of his Honor's findings, I stand aside from my duties as archbishop," Wilson said in a statement.